scalableinternetservices/ucsb_website/project.md

 - Complete {{ site.codecademy_md_link }}.
 - Form your team.
+- Complete `N` user stories, where `N` is the number of people on your team.
 - Deploy your initial project using Elastic Beanstalk.
+  - Ensure all your stories are integrated on your `master` branch.
+  - Demo this deployed version on November 5.

 #### Sprint 2: November 5 -- November 12